Working with a heritage expert

 The Finnish pilot

 The artform applied and the craft of the intangible cultural heritage expert were quite different also in the Finnish pilot.
-The art form was literacy and the heritage form folk music.
+The art form was creative writing and the heritage form folk music.
 The heritage expert Olli Seikkula has grown up at the municipality of Kaustinen and has learnt the traditional way of playing the violin there.
-Besides his skill to play the traditional tunes and improvise using the specific sonal language of Kaustinen, he has a vast knowledge of the tradition and the musicians who have carried it through decades and centuries.
+Besides his skill to play the traditional tunes and improvise using the specific tonal language of Kaustinen, he has a vast knowledge of the tradition and the musicians who have carried it through decades and centuries.

 But when considering how literary art and folk music complemented each other in the pilot, simply playing the music was most important.
 Literary art involves a lot of self reflection and thinking.
-This is somewhat true even outside of informative writing, when the beauty of words, rhythms and silence are emphasised instead.
+This is particularly true outside of informative writing, when the beauty of words, rhythms and silence are emphasised instead.
 Literary art is word pondering.
 There is a danger that it happens only inside your head and becomes wearisome.
 So it was very important to have the chance to simply listen to the expert playing beautiful music.

 The participants were also given small dancing instructions and they moved to the music.
 The music and dancing made talking about the holistic meaning of intangible cultural heritage a lot more meaningful.
 The music empowered writing, opened a more nurturing space for self reflection and thinking.
 The Finnish pilot suggests that combining a form of heritage with a different art form should perhaps be considered in other projects too.